 1. Making an impact

 The obvious benefit from interning for an NGO is that you’ll be contributing to a social or environmental cause.
 Your time and efforts will help achieve something worthwhile, and that can be hugely rewarding.
-Depending on the type of organisation and the nature of your work, you might see your work pay off; projects reaching their funding goals, structures built, trees planted, and lives changed.
+Depending on the type of organization and the nature of your work, you might see your work pay off; projects reaching their funding goals, structures built, trees planted, and lives changed.
 And that is a priceless experience.
 It’s important to note that the fact that you’re working towards a cause instead of a profit in no way means that your work experience will be less in-depth or challenging – or less valuable for your future career.
 In fact, the opposite can be true.

 2. Having your skills used and appreciated

 Nonprofit organizations understand like no other how valuable time and skills are.
 Especially at grassroots NGOs, both financial and human resources are often limited, so all support gets well used and hugely appreciated.
-Being an intern at a small NGO will generally mean that you will use your skills to the fullest, and possibly also explore other areas within the same organisation, giving you a more well-rounded experience.
-Whereas your role might be inflexible and your contribution fairly insignificant at a large corporate, you can be an important member of a team during an NGO internship, and your input is heard and valued.
+Being an intern at a small NGO will generally mean that you will use your skills to the fullest, and possibly also explore other areas within the same organization, giving you a more well-rounded experience.
+Whereas your role might be inflexible and your contribution fairly insignificant at a large corporate company, you can be an important member of a team during an NGO internship, and your input is heard and valued.
 This can be a rewarding and confidence-building experience.